fbgallet/roam-extension-live-ai-assistant/README.md

 ### 🆕 New in v.21

-- Use PDF as context for OpenAI or Anthropic models
 - Ask Your Graph agent (complete overhaul): versatile retrieval with multiple semantic expansion strategies and new interface to chat with filtered/selected results
 - MCP agent (for advanced users): make Roam an MCP client
+- Use PDF as context for OpenAI or Anthropic models
 - New models direct support: gpt-5, Grok 4, DeepSeek V3.1
 - Added {children} option for inline context definition
-- - a lot of fixes

 (See complete changelog [here](https://github.com/fbgallet/roam-extension-speech-to-roam/blob/main/CHANGELOG.md))